Compensation helps ease the financial burden during this difficult time

 - certain relatives, such as grandparents

 Contact us to recover the financial compensation you are eligible for

 From discovering additional evidence to support your claim to deciding on the optimal type of claim submission, they will efficiently take care of the legal process, which requires minimal involvement on your part and no litigation, as compensation will come from asbestos trust funds.

+As a family member of a deceased veteran who intends to seek compensation, you will have to retrieve their military records and medical records and send these documents to our resourceful attorneys.
 Do you have a family member who lost his life as a result of suffering from a disease such as lung cancer or mesothelioma?
 If so, we strongly encourage you to contact our attorneys at your earliest convenience and recover the financial compensation you are eligible for.
-With nearly 30 years of experience in asbestos exposure cases, our lawyers will evaluate your situation and pursue the maximum sum of money asbestos trust funds can offer you.
+With over 30 years of experience in asbestos exposure cases, our lawyers will evaluate your situation and pursue the maximum sum of money asbestos trust funds can offer you.
 So far, our law firm has helped over 230,000 asbestos victims and will gladly take over your case.